-You know that a quality employee recognition program could do wonders for your company.
+You know a quality employee recognition program will do wonders for your company.

-But how do you convince the leadership at your company – especially if they’re looking closely at ROI?
-It's not always easy to draw a correlation between positive company culture and a boost in a company's bottom line.
+But how do you get leadership on board; especially if they’re looking closely at ROI?
+It's not always easy to show the connection between positive company culture and a boost in a company's bottom line.

 According to PeopleKeep, it can cost 16% of annual salary to replace low-wage workers and 213% of annual salary to replace highly-educated executives.
 This translates to anywhere from $3,328 to $213,000 dollars on average.

-A proper employee recognition program that boosts team engagement won't just help you save money, it'll also help you make more of it.
+A proper employee recognition program that boosts team engagement won't just help you save money — it will make you more of it.

-Harvard Business Review tells us that, of the companies they surveyed, ones that were committed to providing top-notch employee experiences rather than simple perks were able to increase annual profits by an average of 400%.
+According to a Harvard Business Review study, companies that are committed to providing top-notch employee experiences rather than simple perks were able to increase annual profits by an average of 400%.

-Additionally, many of the companies surveyed who had achieved these amazing results were 25% smaller than those who didn't.
-This leads us to believe that engaged employees are also more productive and innovative than their disengaged counterparts.
+Many of the participating companies who achieved these amazing results were 25% smaller than those who didn't.
+This leads us to believe that when employees engage with recognition programs, they are more productive and innovative.

-The Wall Street Journal tells us that when your employees are happy and enjoy the work they do, they'll be much less likely to call in sick.
-Additionally, they'll stick with your company for twice as long and spend twice as much of their on-the-clock hours focused on what you're paying them to do.
-Win, win, win!
+The Wall Street Journal says that when employees are happy and enjoy their work, they are much less likely to call in sick.
+Additionally, Happy employees stay with your company twice as long and focus for twice as much of their on-the-clock hours.

-Nobody wants their employees to suffer an injury while working for their business.
-And maintaining a stellar safety record is crucial to the success of your company.
-Organizations that don't maintain safe working environments are subject to bad press, low employee morale, and the extra expense that stems from on-the-job injuries.
-By prioritizing employee engagement, you'll take a practical step towards reducing harmful accidents.
+Nobody wants their employees to suffer an injury.
+On less personal terms, maintaining a stellar safety record is crucial to the success of your company.
+Organizations that don't maintain safe working environments are subject to bad press, low employee morale, and the extra expenses caused by on-the-job injuries.

-Engaged employees generate more sales because they're willing to work harder and care more about the customers they serve, which often leads to repeat business.
+Engaged employees close more deals because they're willing to work harder, and they care more about the customers they serve — leading to repeat business.